-USC Student Health Insurance
+USC Student Health Insurance for Therapy

 Joining the Trojan family comes with a built-in support network of classmates, professors, staff, and alumni.
 However, throughout their time at USC, many students might feel alone or that they have trouble feeling connected with others.
 Additionally, the stress of classes, tests, sports, and social networks drive others to find ways to improve their mental health.

 We’ve made it easy for you to find a great, vetted therapist in Los Angeles that takes the USC insurance – so you can keep Fighting On!

 What is the USC student insurance?